Starbucks new Protein Drinks launched: Complete Review of the New Menu

 Key Expert Concerns:

-Sugar content: Some drinks contain more than daily recommended sugar intake
+Sugar content: Some drinks contain more than the daily recommended sugar intake

 Meal replacement misconception: Should be treated as occasional treats, not meal substitutes